Getting started in Te Ao Māori for Educators: Administrators Guide

-The programme would be most successful if you have a staff member allocated who is going to run the programme in your school.
-They can do things like set tasks, track progress and organise competitions to motivate the staff.
+The programme can benefit from having a staff member allocated to run the programme in your school.
+They can do things like set tasks, track progress and organise competitions to motivate staff.

-If this is a focus for staff in your school, we recommend that you allocate some staff PD/ meeting time for staff to work on Education Perfect to improve their Te Reo Māori skills.
-This will help staff to take the programme more seriously and allow the time to make progress.
+If this is a focus for staff in your school, we recommend that you allocate some staff PD or meeting time for staff to work on EP to improve their Te Reo Māori skills.
+This will help staff to take the programme more seriously and allow them time to make progress!